Skip to content

 At Lazar Spinal Care, we believe in a collaborative approach.
 We combine our expertise in comprehensive spinal care with your personal health insights to uncover the root cause of your symptoms.
 When you’re ready to work with a team that will partner with you on your health journey, we encourage you to request an appointment with us.

-How Chiropractic Care Can Help Dysautonomia
+Can Chiropractic Care Help Dysautonomia?

 While nutrition, movement, and lifestyle adjustments are powerful tools for managing dysautonomia, sometimes you need to go deeper to find the root of the problem.
 Your nervous system is your body’s command center, and if its communication lines are compromised, even the best wellness habits can fall short.
 This is where chiropractic care comes in.
 It focuses on the relationship between your spine and your nervous system, helping to restore the body’s incredible ability to regulate and heal itself.